gargpriyam21/gargpriyam21/README.md

 I am fortunate to work on multiple interesting projects in my graduate studies under amazing professors.
 Some of them are listed below:

+- [IoT Smart Dog Collar](https://github.com/gargpriyam21/IoT_Smart_Dog_Collar) a system that allows users to keep an eye on their dog or pet and observe if they are accessing an area unaccompanied and interacting with the owner's belongings.
+Our solution would allow the user to observe the dog's state without constantly monitoring it.

+- [MyPack-Lite](https://github.com/gargpriyam21/MyPack-Lite) a ruby on rails full-stack web application for students' and instructors' classes and subject enrollment system.
+The app includes various components, i.e., Admin, Student, Instructor, Course, Enrolment, and a Waitlist System.
+The user can perform respective functionalities as per the role assigned.

+- [Door Movement Detection via IoT](https://github.com/gargpriyam21/Door_Movement_Detection) an inertial measurement unit (IMU) and a cloud-based machine learning system to detect door open and close events, mounted the IMU sensor to a door and used IMU readings to identify when it was closed and opened.

+- [Client Server File Transfer Application](https://github.com/gargpriyam21/Client-Server-File-Transfer-Application) an FTP Server and Client architecture with ARQ schemes (Go Back N, Selective Repeat, and Stop and Wait) in Python utilizing Socket Programming.
+Maintained multi-threaded model to simultaneously buffer and manage the packet received and transferred, which sped up the process by 50%.
+Evaluated the performance of ARQ schemes by varying the Maximum Segment Size and the Window Size.

 ## &#x1f4c8; GitHub Stats

 <img  src="https://github-readme-stats.vercel.app/api?username=gargpriyam21&show_icons=true&hide_border=true&bg_color=1d1f21&title_color=E0610E&text_color=666666&icon_color=E0610E" width="45%" align="right" >